fstal/fitMeApp/README.md

 Project for the course Interaction Programming and the Dynamic Web (IPROG)

-See the deployed page here.
+See the deployed application here.
 Hosted via Firebase Hosting: https://fitmeup-eeeb9.firebaseapp.com/

 Created using: JavaScript, React.js, HTML, CSS, Firebase